User Review: Therm-a-Rest Compressible Pillow

 In terms of appearances, it's a pleasant pillow.
 I bought a set of the medium-sized pillows in Denim Blue.
 I love blue jeans, and I love America, so naturally, it seemed like a good fit.
 The sueded fabric is easy to keep clean, and rugged enough to not easily snag or tear.

 The fabric pillowcase is filled with compressible foam blocks.
 Simply fold the pillow in half, tuck it in as far as possible into the pouch sewn onto the outside, and tighten the cinch to secure it.
-Therm-a-Rest was even mindful enough to make the pocket reversible, turning-out to reveal a smoother side more suitable for sleeping.
+Therm-a-Rest was even mindful enough to make the pocket reversible, turning-out to reveal a smoother, silk-like side more suitable for sleeping.

 When it comes to sleeping, I usually use one pillow in my bed at home.
 That said, I don't need a high amount of loft or height to my pillow.
 This pillow is deceiving in that it remains relatively flat after you've unfolded it.
 Fluffing it up makes it at least twice as thick.
 For those of you who prefer that, it's perfect, but for me, it's not only too high a pillow, but too firm of one, too.